nocriteriaforaevaaaaa/hackathon/README.md

 - Goto the desired folder
 - Fork this repo from github
-- Goto to this repo in your acc
+- Goto to this repo in your account
 - Clone your repo
   - Goto your repo
     `npm i`